nadrad/h-m-m/readme.md

 ```

-# Compatibility

-I think the method I've used in this program to interact with the terminal emulator is general and standard enough to be cross-platform, but I've developed it in Linux and I don't have any other operating system to test it on.
-If you run into a problem in Windows or Mac, let me know, especially if you know how to fix it, and I'll try to make it work.

-Update: There's an [open issue](https://github.com/nadrad/h-m-m/issues/29) for Windows, waiting for contributors!

 # Feedback

-Programming is not my career, but rather a hobby, and I developed **h-m-m** because I wanted to have something like this and couldn't find one.
+Programming is not my career, but rather a hobby, and I developed **h-m-m** because I wanted to have something like this application and couldn't find one.
 Therefore, what I've done here may have a lot of room for improvement.
 If you see an embarrassing problem in the program or have an idea for improvement, feel free to contact me; I'd be happy to receive your feedback.

 Why php?
 It's simple: I only have a rusty knowledge of Pascal and a little familiarity with php.
-I thought about learning another language for this project (Haskell and Go were my top choices), but I didn't have time to do it.
+I thought about learning another language for this project (Nim is my top choice at this moment), but I didn't have time to do it.
 I'll probably do it later and convert it into a language I can compile :)